mmistakes/jekyll-theme-skinny-bones/Code/index.md

 ---

-**Muphy** – *Multiple Utilities in Phylogenetics*
+**rPhylota** – *Download ortholog clusters from Phylota*

-This R package include some functions that I frequently use in my research.
-[Try it yourself!](https://github.com/cromanpa94/muPHY)
+This R package include some functions that used to work fine with the previous implementation of Phylota.
+Needs to be updated [Try it yourself!](https://github.com/cromanpa94/muPHY)

+**BTOpenNLP** – *Building and Training openNLP models in R*

+This R package include some functions that are useful to build and train models under openNLP.
+[Try it yourself!](https://github.com/cromanpa94/BTOpenNLP)